-On each listing details page on Redfin, we show a Public Facts section that contains information about that property such as bedroom count, bathroom count, the home's square footage and other factual information that is available from public records.
+On each listing details page on Redfin, we show a Public Facts section that contains information about that property, such as bedroom count, bathroom count, the home's square footage, and other factual information that is available from public records.
 If these Public Facts seem outdated, you can update them by selecting the Edit Facts option.
-Redfin gets this information from a third party who gets it directly from local county assessor and recorder offices.
-We display this information to give you the most complete set of facts about a property and to supplement MLS-provided information about a home which can occasionally be incomplete or unclear.
+Redfin receives this information from a third party who gets it directly from the local county assessor and recorder offices.
+We display this information to give you a complete set of facts about a property and to supplement MLS-provided details on a home that can occasionally be incomplete or unclear.

 Why Doesn't Public Record Information Always Match MLS-Provided Information?

 There are a number of reasons why the facts entered by the listing agent may not match those from public records.
 The MLS listing is typically the most up-to-date and reliable source of information about a home for sale.
 Below are several common reasons why the two sources may not agree:

 Recent Additions & Remodels.
 When a house has been recently remodeled or updated, the MLS listing typically reflects the most current number of beds, baths and square footage.
 The assessor's records are typically much slower to update.
 Additionally, the MLS "year built" may sometimes be the year of a major remodel whereas public records typically show the year the original structure was built.

 Finished vs. Unfinished Square Footage.
 It may not always be clear whether the square footage of an MLS listing includes any partially finished or unfinished areas of the house such as a basement or a garage.
 Public records often split out square feet into finished/unfinished which can make it clearer.
 When the MLS and public square footage do not agree, the MLS typically is more reliable.